jxe/vpm/vpm.md

 (@) I recently opened up to a friend about a struggle of mine.
 Since then, the relationship feels more intimate, and stronger; it's easier for me to think about what to say; my friend is unexpectedly helpful.
 I've decided to be more honest with friends from now on.

-The first three have something in common---my reasonng for making those choices lands heavily on one concern[^concern] of mine (my desires, respectively, to feed my family, to stay alive, and to keep my job).
-In each case, if that concern were removed from consideration (such as if there were other ways to feed my family, if I was going to crash anyways, if my speech had no bearing on whether I'd be fired), I'd change my choice.
+The first two have something in common---my reasons to adopt these APs in these contexts lands heavily on an *intermediate concern*---a state of the world I want to achieve, maintain, or ensure (staying alive, and keeping my job, respectively).
+In each case, if that concern were removed from consideration (such as if I was going to crash anyways, or if my speech had no bearing on whether I'd be fired), I'd adopt a different AP and consider myself better off.

-In example 4, on the other hand, my concerns, individually taken, are not what the choice is about.
-For instance, although I like it when "my friend is unexpectedly helpful", my choice doesn't depend on that, or any other single concern.
+In example 3, there's no such intermediate concern.
+I do like it when, for instance, "my friend is unexpectedly helpful", and this is part of my reason for adopting the AP of honesty with friends.
+But my adoption doesn't land heavily on any one reason, and if I was otherwise assured the benefits of being honest, I wouldn't consider myself better off by discarding the AP.

-With the first three, I'll say the choice was *narrowly-supported* by one of my concerns.
-In cases like (4), I'll say it's *broadly-supported*.
+Whereas, in the first two examples, the AP was *narrowly-supported* by an intermediate concern, in cases like (3), I'll say it's a *broadly-supported* attentional policy (a BAP), by which I mean one without an intermediate concern.

-This distinction only works if you're clear on what's being decided.
-If I decide to write a letter to my friend, because I want to open up to him, then opening up is a dominant reason for writing.
-I wouldn't write the letter if I didn't want to open up.
-However, the choice to open up *itself* may count as broadly-supported.

-Why are some choices narrowly-, others broadly-supported?
+Why are some APs narrowly-, others broadly-supported?
 One explanation is that there are clusters of densely-connected, mutually-supportive policies and practices in a person's life.
 My honesty with friends is part of such a cluster: it works well with other aspects of my friendships, with my habit of taking a walk each day, with my courageous approach to my work life, and so on.

-When a choice is part of one of these densely-connected, mutually-supportive bundles, it will be broadly-supported.
-There will be less concern about any particular benefit panning out.[This argument descends from @Boyd1988] The chooser may even sense they've only *just started* discovering reasons for their choice.
-In other words, that the reasons are *bountiful*, *redundant*, and *untracked*.
+When an AP is part of one of these densely-connected, mutually-supportive bundles, it will be broadly-supported.
+There will be less concern about any particular benefit panning out.[This argument descends from @Boyd1988] The adopter may even sense they've only *just begun* to discover why their AP works out.
+In other words, they'll see it as addressng *bountiful*, *secondary*, and *untracked* concerns.

-In contrast, choice about more logistical, contingent, or hypothetical concerns (including concerns from outside pressure and limited options) will tend to be narrowly-supported.
+In contrast, APs due to more logistical, instrumental, or hypothetical concerns (including concerns from outside pressure and limited options) will tend to be narrowly-supported.[^intrinsic]

+[^intrinsic]: Indeed, I believe a focus on broad-benefit eliminates much of what philosophers call instrumental reasons--what's done merely to keep our jobs, to fit in with a friend group, to achieve specific goals, or to get good sensations.

+[^concern]

 [^concern]: I'm being careful to use the word "concern" here, rather than reason.
 Following @Velleman1989; @Bond1983, I take reasons to be logical chains that connect our concerns to possible actions.
 E.g.: { I want to get rid of this toothache \rightarrow{} the dentist will probably know what to do \rightarrow{} I'll call the dentist }.
 The concern is the thing on the left.
 The space of concerns is smaller and more managable than the space of reasons.